Saving time, making connections with influencers, building authority — these are just some of the benefits of content curation.

 Find the Right Distribution Channels and Publishing Schedule

-Hands up anyone who’s shared anything on social media.
+Hands up anyone who’s shared anything on a social media channel.

 That’s how easy content curation can be when you’re starting off.
 However, you should aim to use a variety of distribution channels as your curation efforts take wings.
 The four main ones are as follows: